mernst/uwisdom/BuildSystems.md

 Also note that `GRADLE_OPTS` is *not* about options to Gradle such as `--console=plain`, but about JVM options such as `-Xmx2g`.
 And, it doesn't affect the Gradle daemon, which is what you really care about.
 That is controlled by `org.gradle.jvmargs` in file `gradle.properties` (in your project's root directory or in your Gradle user home directory (typically ~/.gradle/gradle.properties).

-There is also `JAVA_TOOL_OPTS` which works for all Java processes (java, jar, javac, but it is overridden by any command-line arguments that are passed by Gradle when calling the subprocess:
+There is also `JAVA_TOOL_OPTS` which works for all Java processes (java, jar, javac), but it is overridden by any command-line arguments that are passed by Gradle when calling the subprocess:

 ```sh